How to Evaluate the Information Sources You Find

 "Become Data Literate in 3 Simple Steps" shows how to evaluate the numbers used in articles, books, and the media.

-Source: Understanding Data, part of The Data Journalism Handbook, Version 1.0 beta online.
+Source: Understanding Data, Chapter 6 in The Data Journalism Handbook, Version 1.0 beta online.

 Evaluating Web Sites